blockiyt/hoferland-corona-api/README.md

 ## Installation 👇🏼

-To install the project, download screen with `apt install screen`, then clone it to your local machine.
+To install the project, download screen with `apt install screen`, then clone it to your local machine and run `npm i`.
 Lastly do `./start.sh` and visit your browser on http://ip-of-your-machine:3000

 ## Deployment 🏹